tomara-x/quartz/README.md

 - `kr()`
     - inputs: `n`, `0 -> 1` (input node)
     - node: ins and outs are the same as the given node
-    - tick the input node once every n samples
+    - process the input node once every n samples (this can be used to optimize things that don't need to be processed sample-by-sample)
 - `s()`
-    - same as `kr()` but since `kr()` will tick the node less frequently than it would normally, that has an effect on how it behaves (times and frequencies get stretched) `s()` avoids that by setting the sr of the given node to sr/n in order to preserve the time of that node
+    - same as `kr()` but since `kr()` will process the node less frequently than it would normally, that has an effect on how it behaves (times and frequencies get stretched) `s()` avoids that by setting the sr of the given node to sr/n in order to preserve the time of that node
 - `sr()`
     - inputs: `n`, `0 -> 1` (input node)
     - set the sample rate for the input node